 The range of products we provide at Adjustamatic can help to increase independence after a stroke.
 Our riser recliner chairs are easy and safe for people with restricted movement to use, making it simple to move from a standing to a sitting position, or vice versa.
 In addition, our adjustable beds ensure users can sit up or lie down at the touch of a button.
 They also make it easier to achieve a comfortable sleeping position.
 These features can reduce people’s dependence on relatives or carers.

-All of our products can be fitted with our NHC Cyclo-Therapy system, which helps to improve circulation and reduce pain.
+Many of our products can be fitted with our NHC Cyclo-Therapy system, which helps to improve circulation and reduce pain.
 It also promotes relaxation and can help to alleviate feelings of anxiety.
 For more information on our innovative product range, don’t hesitate to contact our friendly and professional team on 0808 301 7056.